LedgeDash/unum/docs/ir.md

 #### Fan-in

-To fan-in the outputs of multiple tail nodes into a single head node, both tail nodes need to use the edge object with `Fan-in` type.
+To fan-in the outputs of multiple tail nodes into a single head node, all tail nodes need to use the `Fan-in` type when specifying their outgoing edges.
 For example, if A and B fan-in to C, A and B would have IR that looks like,

 ```yaml
 Name: A